distributed-system-analysis/pbench/docs/API/V1/list.md

 The collection of datasets may be filtered using any combination of a number of query parameters, including `owner`, `access`, `name` substring, date range, and arbitrary metadata filter expressions.
+The selected datasets may be sorted by any metadata key value in either ascending or descending order.
+Multiple sort parameters will be processed in order.

 Large collections can be paginated for efficiency using the `limit` and `offset` query parameters.